Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 Age in 2021: 32

-Of note: Tanaka was diagnosed with a partially torn ulnar collateral ligament midway through his rookie season (2014) and since then has started 155 games with minimal injury issues.
-He’s an effective starter that has been plagued by a 16.5 home run to fly ball percentage.
+Of note: Tanaka was diagnosed with a partially torn ulnar collateral ligament midway through his rookie season (2014) and since has started 155 games with minimal injury issues.
+He’s an effective starter who has been plagued by a 16.5 home run to fly ball percentage.
 But a move away from Yankee Stadium could remedy that issue.

 Mike Minor, LHP